top of page

 Residency in Mexico: Understanding the New Appointment Rules

-Relocating to Mexico is a dream for many - for obvious reasons.
-But immigrants who already live here know firsthand: dealing with the immigration office (Instituto Nacional de Migración – INM) is not always easy.
-Sometimes it feels manageable, other times almost impossible.
+Relocating to Mexico is a dream for many — for obvious reasons.
+The vibrant culture, stunning landscapes, and welcoming communities draw people in.
+However, immigrants who already live here know firsthand that dealing with the immigration office (Instituto Nacional de Migración – INM) is not always easy.
+Sometimes it feels manageable; other times, it feels almost impossible.

 The New Reality of Appointments (Citas)